scipion-em/docs/docs/developer/creating-a-plugin.rst

 In the ``VARIABLES`` section of your ``~/.config/scipion/scipion.conf``, add variable ``SCIPION_PLUGIN_JSON``.
 If you don't add this variable, Scipion will read the json from http://scipion.i2pc.es/getplugins instead of reading your local json copy.
-If you use pycharm to run Scipion, you can also add it as environment variable in your run configuration.
+If you use PyCharm to run Scipion, you can also add it as environment variable in your run configuration.
 Remember to replace the example provided with the right path:

 .. code-block:: ini